8th Pennsylvania Regiment: Frontier defence to New Jersey

 The 8th Pennsylvania fought at the Battle of Bound Brook on 13 April 1777 under the command of Butler.
 In this action the 8th formed the main part of a 500-man outpost under the command of Major General Benjamin Lincoln, together with militia and an artillery detachment from the Proctor's Pennsylvania State Artillery Regiment.
-These troops observed the 8,000 British and Hessians in and around Brunswick, New Jersey, only 7 mi away.
-On the 13th, Lord Charles Cornwallis attempted to envelop Lincoln's small outpost.
-Though the password was supposed to have been compromised, surprise was achieved mainly because the militia pickets were not alert.
+These troops observed the 8,000 British and Hessian troops in and around Brunswick, New Jersey, only 7 mi away.
+On the 13th, Charles Cornwallis attempted to envelop Lincoln's small outpost.
+Though the password was supposed to have been compromised, surprise was achieved mainly because the American militia pickets were not alert.
 Cornwallis and Major General James Grant with 3,000 to 4,000 troops marched along both banks of the Raritan River.
 Colonel Carl von Donop led the center with two Hessian grenadier battalions.
 Two battalions of British light infantry and one of grenadiers advanced on the left, while the Hessian jägers, Sir George Osborn's grenadier company of the Brigade of Guards, and the light cavalry moved up on the right.
 The plan miscarried when Captain Johann von Ewald's jäger company was pinned down under "murderous fire" and Donop's troops were committed before the enveloping columns could get behind the Americans.
 Lincoln's men fought well and the bulk of them evaded the trap.
-Henry Knox admitted losing six killed and 20 to 30 captured, while the British claimed to have taken 80 prisoners.
-The light cavalry seized three brass 3-pound cannons from the Americans.
+Henry Knox admitted losing six killed and 20 to 30 captured, while the British claimed to have taken 80 Americans as prisoners.
+British light cavalry seized three brass 3-pound cannons from the Americans.

 The loss of their senior officers and the defeat at Bound Brook apparently caused "distracted" behavior in the ranks.
 In General Orders of 28 April at Morristown, New Jersey, Private Samuel Philips was sentenced to be reprimanded, Private Henry Randall and Ensign McKee were acquitted, and Lieutenant Simrall was cashiered for refusing to do his duty.
 Washington appended the following note.
 The Commander in Chief (taking into consideration the late distracted State of the 8th.
 Pennsyl.
 Battalion, an inquiry into the cause of which he has directed to be made without loss of time) is pleased to suspend the execution of the Sentences of Alexander McKay, David Livinston, John Dilworth, John Edgar, Jacob Knight, John McClaugherry, William Roach, Daniel Clark, John Kirckendal, and Jacob Wilker -- Privates of that Battalion, 'till the proceedings of the Court are reported to him.